Staking smart contract

 A new folder, called output

 Currently, we just have an empty contract.
 Not very useful, is it?
 So let's add some simple code for it.
-Since this is a staking contract, we'd expect to have a stake
+Since this is a staking contract, we would expect to have a stake

 function, right?

-First, remove all the code in the ./src/staking_contract.rs
+First, remove all the code in the staking-contract/src/staking_contract.rs

 file and replace it with this: